shashikanth171/simple_api/README.md

 # simple_api
-Create and use Site API Key to access node of 'page' content type in JSON format
+Drupal 8 Module to create and use Site API Key to access node of 'page' content type in JSON format

 ## Using this module
 - Download the zip and extract this repo under modules folder inside the root of your drupal project.